Install the agent

 postgres UNIX user to connect to Postgres cluster.

-Each agent is identified by the fully qualified hostname.
+Each instance is identified by the fully qualified hostname.
 If

 TEMBOARD_HOSTNAME envvar.
 Remember that